we-make-software/tech/README.md

 In our case `GetTaskHandler` points to `InitSystemLibrary(TaskHandler)` which returns the struct of this TaskHandler project so every other project can use it easily and uniformly.

+When a function is compiled it goes into the .text section of the object or kernel module.
+This is true for both static and non-static functions.
+The code exists in memory once the kernel or module is loaded.
+The CPU does not execute it until the function is called.

+A static function is private to the file which allows the compiler to optimize it.
+For example it can inline small functions or remove unused ones.
+The function still sits in the .text section and is ready to run but it does not run automatically.
+When you call it directly or through a pointer the CPU jumps to the address in .text and executes the code.

+Non-static functions are global and behave the same in memory.
+They also live in .text and only run when called.
+The difference is that other files can call them directly because they are visible globally.

+Using static keeps control and avoids name conflicts while still existing in memory like any other function.
+Passing a pointer to a static function does not create a new copy, it just gives access to the same code in .text.

+The .text section contains **machine code**, which is basically what assembly (ASM) compiles down to.
+When you write C code and compile it, the compiler translates it into assembly instructions, and then the assembler and linker turn that into **binary instructions** that live in the .text section.

+So the CPU doesn’t see your C code or even the assembly text you wrote.
+It sees the **binary opcodes** in .text and executes them directly when a function is called.

+You can think of .text as the **final machine-level version of all your code**, ready for the CPU to run.

+Everything in .text is executable, and that’s why it’s separate from sections that store variables or uninitialized memory.

 **⚠️ WARNING ⚠️**: You just upgraded your knowledge a lot!
 Handle it wisely.